academiadesusardu/linguistic-variation-toolbox/README.md

 <img src="https://i.ibb.co/4T3htKr/no-options.png"
 alt="plot-no-options" align="center" border="0">

-**Important:** note that this representation does not represent the distances _exactly_, but can highlight patterns within the set of variants.
-We can use these representations to formulate hypotheses on the data, which can be then proved using the statistics (see following section in this guide).
+**Important:** Note that this representation does not represent the distances _exactly_, but can highlight patterns within the set of variants.
+We can use these representations to formulate hypotheses on the data, which can be then proved using the statistics (see the following section in this guide).

-There are different options that can be combined for representing the data graphically.
+Different options can be combined to represent the data graphically.
 For the full documentation, you can type:
 ```matlab
 help SetOfVariants/plot
 ```

-The option `CenterCategories` expectes two categories as an input.
-It rotates and centers the plot in a way that the category references lay on a line in the middle of the plot.
+The option `CenterCategories` expects two categories as an input.
+It rotates and centres the plot in a way that the category references lay on a line in the middle of the plot.
 The center of the segment between the categories is the center of the plot.
 ```matlab